eigerco/nebula/app/pages/contracts/lottery.md

 Only players that have correctly selected 3, 4 or 5 numbers will have the prizes paid out.

-There might be a case when a total sum of prizes will be bigger than the current pool balance: for instance using the above example, if 4 players have properly selected 5 numbers each of them should receive 30% of the pool, which is in total 120%.
-That is not possible and in such cases thresholds will be recalculated so that the total amount of paid prizes is always smaller or as big as current lottery pool balance.
-Of course the proportions of the prizes will be kept.
+There could be cases where the total prize amount exceeds the current balance in the pool.
+For instance, using the previous example, if four players correctly select five numbers each, they would each be entitled to 30% of the pool, totaling 120%.
+This situation is not feasible, so in such cases, the prize thresholds will be adjusted to ensure that the total prize payout remains equal to or less than the current balance of the lottery pool.
+However, the proportions of the prizes will still be maintained.

 ### Creating a new lottery

 First lottery is always created during contract initalization.
-However, when it ends it is possible to create a new lottery with new specification using the method `create_lottery` which has the following arguments:
+However, when it ends it is possible to create a new one with new specification using the method `create_lottery` which has the following arguments:
 * `ticket_price` - unitary ticket price for the current lottery.
 * `number_of_numbers` - number of numbers possible to select by players
 * `max_range` - right boundary of the range players will select numbers from (1, max_range)